git-game/git-game-v2/README.md

 In order to fill the directories you first must learn to use ```git submodule``` If you don't know what a submodule is you can learn about it [here](http://git-scm.com/docs/git-submodule).

-Once they are filled, the clue to the next level lies within the answer of the riddle below.
+Once they are filled, the clue to the next level lies within the answer to the riddle below.
 Remember to *always* read the README.
 The answer may be obvious but how to get to the correct README is a bit more challenging.
 Are you ready?
 Begin!